handyrka/fmmidi2-cli/README.md

 - Install `libao libvorbis libogg` from your distribution's package manager (ex. libao on Arch, libao-dev on Ubuntu)
 - Install g++ and make
 - Run `make build`

+## Other platforms
+While not tested yet, it should run just fine.

 # License
 See license.txt.